kopfing/doku/nextcloud_install_centos8.md

 setfacl -R -m u:nginx:rwx /var/lib/php/wsdlcache/
 ```

-Don't change the owner of these files for possible future use of apache web server.
+Don't change the owner of these files for possible future use of apache web server.<br/>
+The ACLs for the directories can be checked with `getfacl`.

 ## Enable https